 Research Method

-This research is included in qualitative research.
+This research is qualitative research.
 The qualitative research process involves essential efforts, such as asking questions, collecting specific information from participants, analyzing information inductively from particular themes to general themes, and interpreting the meaning of information.
-Thus, a qualitative approach can help this research analyze mathematical problem-solving abilities regarding students' Adversity Quotient.
+Thus, a qualitative approach help this research to analyze mathematical problem-solving abilities regarding students' Adversity Quotient.
 The subjects in this study were grade IX students of SMP Negeri 19 Kerinci.
 The subject selection technique used was purposive sampling.
 The selection of research subjects was based on the results of students' daily test scores on quadratic equation material.
 The data collection in this study was a mathematical problem-solving ability test on quadratic equation material and an Adversity Quotient questionnaire.

-The research instrument used was a Problem-Solving Ability Test.
-The mathematical problem-solving ability test instrument, the question sheet, was used to identify indicators of mathematical problem-solving ability on quadratic equation material.
-The test sheet consists of 3 questions arranged in a description to explore ideas and information from students as much as possible so that each research subject can be known entirely based on the indicators of students' mathematical problem-solving abilities.
+The research instrument used was a Problem-Solving Ability Test (P-SAT).
+The mathematical problem-solving ability test instrument, was used to identify indicators of mathematical problem-solving ability on quadratic equation material.
+The test sheet consists of 3 questions arranged to explore ideas and information from students as much as possible so that each research question can be known entirely based on the indicators of students' mathematical problem-solving abilities.
 The test questions given are in the form of essay questions.

 In addition to test questions, the Adversity Quotient Questionnaire was another instrument used in the study.
 A questionnaire is a non-test instrument in the form of a list of questions that must be answered by the subjects in the study (Sugiono, 2019).
 The Adversity Quotient questionnaire contains questions about the characteristics of quitters, campers, and climbers.
 Stolz (2007) stated that to measure a person's Adversity Quotient, an instrument called the Adversity Responsive Profile (Adversity Response Profile) is used.
 The Adversity Responsive Profile (ADF) contains questions that describe an event.
 In each event, there are two questions: positive and negative.
 Before the Adversity Quotient questionnaire instrument is used in the study, the instrument is first validated by providing a validation sheet to the validator.
-This validation is carried out to reduce errors in the research data processing process, which will impact the end of the study.
-Before being used in the study, all of the instruments were first validated by experts.
+This validation is carried out to reduce errors in the research data processing process, which will impact the end of the study..

 Results and Discussion